sophie-katz/prelude/scripts/README.md

 Any scripts that are used in development are stored here.
+They should be single file and not compiled, otherwise they should probably go in [`utilities`](/utilities).